eclipselabs/eclipseiot-testbed-productionperformancemanagement/grinding-machine/unide-grinding-machine-gateway/README.rst

 Unide Grinding Machine Gateway
 ==============================

 This programme simulates the gateway of the Unide grinding machine scenario.
 It receives PPMP messages from the grinding machine, applies some machine learning processes, creates a meaningful result out of the raw data, and sends it somewhere else.

 How to install
 --------------

-The easiest way is via direct git checkout and conda environments.
+The easiest way is via direct git checkout and `conda environments
+<https://conda.io>`_ (in case you are not familiar with this, just install
+`miniconda <https://conda.io/miniconda.html>`_ and you are good to go).
 To do so, follow these steps:

 - ``git clone <repo-url>``
 - ``cd eclipseiot-testbed-productionperformancemanagement/grinding-machine/unide-grinding-machine-gateway``